Universal Smart Contracts

 ## What is the Universal Smart Contract

-**Universal Smart Contracts** (USC) act as an adapter which extends existing smart contracts with cross-chain capabilities, allowing contracts to *query*, *retrieve*, and *verify* data from external blockchains via the **Creditcoin Decentralized Oracle**.
+**Universal Smart Contracts** (USC) act as an adapter which extends existing smart contracts with cross-chain capabilities, allowing contracts to verify data from external blockchains provided via the **Creditcoin Decentralized Oracle**.

 Unlike traditional omnichain or cross-chain solutions that focus narrowly on token transfers or specific assets, USC provides a **general-purpose execution layer**.
 This enables contracts to act on externally verified data *without needing to rewrite core logic*.
 By adopting USC into their tech stack, developers can transform their contracts into *universal* components powered by seamless cross-chain data, allowing for novel patterns of interoperability across multiple blockchains.